-This blog is kicking off a new series covering the tradecraft around business email compromise (BEC) and how our MDR for Microsoft 365 product provides expert threat analysts with the data they need to find and remediate threats.
+This blog is kicking off a new series covering the tradecraft around business email compromise (BEC) and how our ITDR for Microsoft 365 product provides expert threat analysts with the data they need to find and remediate threats.

 Read Part Two: Threat Hunting for Business Email Compromise Through User Agents